yuliang419/job-application-agent/README.md

 ```

 Each run is identified by a `--thread-id`, so `scan` and `review` can be separate
-CLI invocations — the workflow state (including the pending human-review step) is
+CLI invocations.
+The workflow state (including the pending human-review step) is
 checkpointed to `data/checkpoints.sqlite` in between.

 ## Setup